YottaDB/YDBDoc/ProgGuide/isv.rst

 * *Compile source (.m) files to object (.o) files*

-In order to share M routines, YottaDB generates objects (.o) with position independent code, a primary requirement for shared libraries, done automatically by YottaDB V4.4-000 and later releases.
+In order to share M routines, YottaDB generates objects (.o) with position independent code, a primary requirement for shared libraries.
 No change to the compiling procedures is needed.
 However, any objects generated by a previous release must be recompiled.

 * *Create a shared library from object (.o) files*